scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Ansible is one of a number of recent DevOps tools for configuration management [Ansible]_.
 These tools enable automated management of customizations to the default status and configuration of software.
-This replaces editing configuration files directly by hand and provides checks and guarantees for applying changes that would be hard to write as shell scripts alone (somewhat akin to a makefile).
+They are purpose-built domain-specific tools that can replace the scripting approach described above.
+Such systems provide checks and guarantees for applying changes that would be hard to write as shell scripts alone – just as a makefile handles builds more gracefully than a shell script.
-This allows for a way to manage configuration complexity as an environment grows in feature complexity.
+This approach manages configuration complexity as an environment grows in feature complexity.
 It may also allow an end-user to manage and reliably apply personal customizations across multiple versions of an environment over time.
 For BCE development, we felt Ansible added the least complexity amongst comparable tools.
 It may be used at build-time and also at run-time within the guest OS, *or from any other location with SSH access to the target being configured*.
-The only requirements for the target are an SSH server and a Python interpreter (yes, Ansible is Python-based).
+The only requirements for the target are an SSH server and a Python interpreter (Ansible is Python-based).
 Ansible execution is also more linear than some systems, which is a limitation, but also a simplification.

 At this phase, however, the complexity of BCE doesn’t warrant contributors